Video of 5th grade team reviewing the results of a common assessment.

 Just before class starts, certain teachers take advantage of being able to contact students in the hallway for expectations messages, personal relationship building, and coaching about the behaviors that will work best in class that day.

-Giving Help with Tenacity and Making Thinking Visible "Rodolfo"
+Expectations: Giving Help with Tenacity and Making Thinking Visible: "Rodolfo" - High School Mathematics

 While giving extra help to Rodolfo, Mr. Herrmann sends positive expectations messages and simultaneously makes his thinking visible.
 The result is deep student understanding and relationship building too.